Jisu-Woniu/reflector-rs/README.md

 - JSON serserialization/deserialization with serde
 - Rich CLI support with clap (WIP)

-This project is still in early stages, and most features do not work as expected.
+This project is still in early stages, and does not work yet.

 ## How to build